Evykings/Prediction-of-Elderly-Falls/README.md

 # Fall Prediction 🧑🏼‍🦯📉
 Welcome to the **Fall Prediction** project!
 This repository showcases a data science project aimed at predicting falls using machine learning techniques, focusing on providing valuable insights for healthcare and safety applications.

+# 📌 Project Overview
+Falls can have serious consequences, especially for the elderly and individuals with certain health conditions.
+This project leverages data science to predict falls using sensor data.
+By accurately predicting falls, this model aims to aid in proactive interventions, improving safety and quality of life.

 ## Code and Resources Used
 **Python Version:** 3.7
 **Packages:** pandas, numpy, sklearn, matplotlib, seaborn, selenium, flask, json, pickle